 Traditional pressing uses mechanical force to squeeze the oil out of the seed rather than using chemicals.
 Typically, traditional pressing methods utilize upstream heat for cooking and drying the seed to allow for more efficient separation of the oil in the press.
 Once in the press, oilseeds generate additional heat from pressure and friction that can exceed 200 degrees F, aiding in oil separation.
 This traditional “hot” pressing method results in about 80-90% oil removal from the seed depending on the seed.

 Cold pressing is similar to traditional pressing in that the process involves a mechanical, solvent-free oil extraction.
-In a cold press operation, however, steps are taken to remove heat from the process, through built-in cooling methods and by controlling the speed the oilseeds flow through the press.
+In a cold press operation, however, steps are taken to remove heat from the process and minimize temperature rise through built-in cooling methods and by controlling the speed the oilseeds flow through the press.
 When it comes to efficiency, cold pressing varies widely, especially when processing tough specialty materials like grapeseed, coconut, and coffee bean oils.
 Recovery percentage depends on the amount of oil you start with in the seed.

 Need assistance with your oilseed equipment now?